jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 ### Summary

-So far we've seen how to
+So far, we've seen how to
 1. Create a stack with `kitchen create`
 1. Update a stack with `kitchen converge`
 1. Destroy it with `kitchen destroy`